Rogue-1/HTB/Machines/Linux/Ransom.md

 Last login: Mon Jul  5 11:34:49 2021
 htb@ransom:~$
 ```
+I looked around for a bit but found no low hanging fruits.
+Linpeas found some DB creds but there wasnt a SQL server being ran.
+It did find that we could possibly abuse pkexec with sudo and the suid bit set.
+So finding a password became my goal.

-I noticed a .git file and I was intrigued however since there were so many files in this directory I decided to try and find a password first.
+I noticed a .git directory and I was intrigued since .git on these HTB machines often have good info hiding.
+However since there were so many files in this directory I decided to try and find a password a simpler and lazy way.

-Alot of information showed up but one of them stood out as a possible password. ```UHC-March-Global-PW!```
+After greping the entirety of /srv/prod a lot of information showed up but one of them stood out as a possible password. ```UHC-March-Global-PW!```

 ```console
 htb@ransom:/srv/prod$ grep -r "password"